milorue/GameMastersBestFriend/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/ithaca-comp-345/Game_Masters_Friend.svg?columns=all)](https://waffle.io/ithaca-comp-345/Game_Masters_Friend)

+*Sprint Goal:* "The goal is be able to create and log in to an account and create characters to be stored within an account.
+Any account should be able to create a blank campaign and invite players to it and show notes about the campaign with them.

 ## Break-Down of Work:
 ### Character & Items Work
 * [ ] Character Creation Epic